Security company that sought ex-Special Forces to guard Minnesota polls agrees to stay out of state, AG says

 The agreement highlights a core concern for civil rights organizations and many state officials going into Election Day: that private groups, some of them fueled by President Trump’s unsubstantiated claims about election fraud, may show up armed at polling locations and frighten voters.

 The situation is especially fragile in Minnesota, a battleground state that became the center of nationwide racial justice protests over the summer following the killing of George Floyd, an unarmed black man, by a Minneapolis police officer.
-Hundreds of businesses in Minneapolis were damaged or destroyed when some of the demonstrations over the killing of Black people in police custody turned violent.
+Hundreds of businesses in Minneapolis were damaged or destroyed when some of the demonstrations against systemic racism and police brutality turned violent.

 Atlas Aegis first raised alarms among state and local officials in early October after its chairman, Anthony Caudle, posted a message through a defense industry jobs site calling for former Special Operations forces to staff “security positions in Minnesota during the November Election and beyond to protect election polls, local businesses and residences from looting and destruction.”